Do you need a speaker or workshop facilitator for your club or organization?

 We’re happy to tailor our presentation topics or offer custom talks with enough advance notice.
 If you don’t see the topic you’re interested in, let us know – we’re always looking for new ideas!

-While our speakers don’t charge for their services, we do ask for an honorarium payable to Rideau Thousand Islands Master Gardeners.
+While our speakers don’t charge for their services, we do ask for an honorarium payable to Rideau 1000 Islands Master Gardeners.
 The honorarium supports our educational work.
 A mileage fee is also payable to the speaker.

 To request a speaker, contact us.